-Start to research the topic, and it’s easy to get lost in the potential benefits, drawbacks and recommendations.
+If you start to research the topic, and it’s easy to get lost in the potential benefits, drawbacks and recommendations.

 But the best place to start is always a basic understanding of why they matter.
-Then we’ll take a look at the main types of buffer weights, what they’re used for, how to use them to optimize your rifle’s gas system.
+Then we’ll take a look at the main types of buffer weights, what they’re used for, and how to use them to optimize your rifle’s gas system.

 Is the Buffer Really Important?

 The buffer may look like a paperweight, but without one your rifle is effectively an awkward, single-shot rifle.

 Most semi-automatic firearms require the use of recoil springs and buffer weights, which return the bolt carrier group (BCG) back into battery.
 As a happy side effect, the movement of the weight helps absorb the already-minor recoil of the AR rifle.

 If you are more of a visual learner we covered some of this subject material over at our YoutTube Channel!